Whatsapp Text Call

 Requirements

-• Height: The average height for female commercial models is between 5 feet 6 inches to 5 feet 11 inches and at least 5 feet 9 inches for males.
+1. Height: The average height for female commercial models is between 5 feet 6 inches and 5 feet 11 inches, and for males, it is at least 5 feet 9 inches.
 The minimum height for fashion models is 5 feet 8 inches for females and 5 feet 11 inches for males.

-• Age: Commercial models tend to be more diverse in age depending on the products or services being advertised and the targeted demographic.
-Fashion models on the other hand are often aged between 15 to 29 years old.
+2. Age: Commercial models tend to be more diverse in age depending on the products or services being advertised and the targeted demographic.
+Fashion models, on the other hand, are often between 15 and 29 years old.

-• Physical appearance & build: Fashion models usually have similar body shapes and facial structures to match or complement the garments they wear, typically slender frames.
-The look for commercial modeling may vary in appearance in order to appeal to audiences in a relatable manner depending on what’s being advertised.
+3. Physical appearance & build: Fashion models usually have similar body shapes and facial structures to match or complement the garments they wear, typically slender frames.
+The look for commercial modeling may vary in appearance in order to appeal to audiences in a relatable manner, depending on what’s being advertised.

 Responsibilities